LGBTQ + Terminology

 Gender dysphoria – discomfort, sometimes extreme, with the difference between the characteristics of one's assigned gender and one’s internal gender identity.

 Gender identity – someone’s internal, personal identification of their gender.

-Gender presentation – this refers to the mix of physical traits, clothing, and mannerisms that is traditionally associated with male and female genders.
+Gender expression - this refers to the mix of physical traits, clothing, and mannerisms that is traditionally associated with male and female genders.
 Gender presentation is separate from gender identity and sexual orientation.

-Genderfluid – someone whose gender identity and presentation is variable and does not identify on a gender binary.
+Genderfluid – someone whose gender identity and presentation is variable.
+A person who shifts in gender identity and/or gender expression.
+May be a gender identity itself.